Cockroach Labs Security Overview

 - Customers are responsible for data confidentiality controls at their organizations, such as segregation of duties, (non-)disclosure of information at the customer organization.

-- Customers are responsible for alerting CRL of security incidents when they become aware of them.
+- Customers are responsible for alerting Cockroach Labs of security incidents when they become aware of them.

-- Customers are responsible for implementing CRL provided IP whitelisting when customer data include PCI, PHI or other sensitive data.
+- Customers are responsible for implementing Cockroach Labs provided IP whitelisting when customer data include PCI, PHI or other sensitive data.